 Revenues.
 We generate revenue under our exploration contract from the sale of oil recovered during test production.
 During the three months ended June 30, 2008 our oil production increased 65% compared to the three months ended June 30, 2007.
-This significant increase in production is primarily attributable to the fact that we had twenty wells in testing or test production during all or some portion of the three months ended June 30, 2008 compared to eight wells during all or some portion of the three months ended June 30, 2007.
+This significant increase in production is primarily attributable to the fact that we had twenty wells in testing or test production during all or some portion of the three months ended June 30, 2007.